karlyndiary/New-York-AirBnB-Dashboard/README.md

 - The neighbourhood dataset has the headers in the data fields -> select row 1 -> Transform tab -> Click Use first row as headers
 - Remove the license column as it is empty
 - Adding new columns: Extracting information from the name column
-    - bedrooms, beds, baths, reviews: Duplicate the column ->
+    - bedrooms, beds, baths, reviews: Duplicate the name column ->
         - Transform tab -> Extract -> Text between delimiters -> Rename the column [or]
         - Transform tab -> Split column -> By Delimiter -> Rename the columns
     - reviews - Repeat the same for the star as well